Khurshid03/team-2b/intellij/doc/iteration-plan.md

 ## Expected Results
-After this iteration, user will basically able to login and start using some features: post reviews, explore books and book reviews with actual visualizations.
-If implemented, users will be able to manage their reviews already posted. (they can either delete or modify their reviews)
+After this iteration, users will basically be able to log in and start using some features: post reviews, explore books and book reviews with actual visualizations.
+If implemented, users will be able to manage their reviews already posted. (they can either delete or modify their previous reviews)